quzeem91/forggith-bi-performance-tracker/README.md

 ### Product Class Performance 💊

-- Among the **6 product classes**, Analgesics, Antiseptics, and Mood Stabilizers are the top revenue drivers, contributing **20.0%, 18.9%, and 17.4%** respectively, together accounting for over **56%** of total revenue.
+- Among the **6 product classes**, Analgesics, Antiseptics, and Mood Stabilizers are the top revenue drivers, contributing **20.25%, 18.87%, and 17.34%** respectively, together accounting for over **56%** of total revenue.

-- Analgesics hit a revenue peak of **$644M** in 2024 but dipped below their historical average in 2025, aligning with the overall revenue slowdown.
+- Analgesics hit a revenue peak of **$662M** in 2024 but dipped below their historical average in 2025, aligning with the overall revenue slowdown.

-- Analgesics also led in quantity sold (5.3M units), followed closely by Antiseptics (5.2M) and Mood Stabilizers (4.9M), despite fewer total orders.
+- Analgesics also led in quantity sold (5.4M units), followed closely by Antiseptics (5.3M) and Mood Stabilizers (5M), despite fewer total orders.

-- Antimalarials sold more units (4M) than Antipyretics (3.8M), yet generated the least revenue overall, pointing to lower price points.
+- Antimalarials sold more units (4.1M) than Antipyretics (4M) and Antibiotics (3.9M), yet generated the least revenue overall, pointing to lower price points.

 ![Product Performance](./Snapshots/Product_performance.png)

 ### Sales Team Performance 🎯

 - Delta team pulled the highest cumulative revenue at $3.4B, contributing 30% of total revenue, partly due to having **four** members, while other teams had **three**.
-  However, the revenue dip in 2025 was most evident in the Delta team, as they achieved only 93.1% of their target, with just one member meeting their individual goal.
+  However, the revenue dip in 2025 was most evident in the Delta team, as they achieved only 96.80% of their target, with 2 of 4 members hitting their set individual targets.

-- Charlie team, led by Manager **Alisha Cordwell**, followed with $2.7B (24% contribution) and stood out as the most efficient, achieving **144%** of their 2025 revenue target despite the broader market dip.
+- Charlie team, led by Manager **Alisha Cordwell**, followed with $2.73B (24% contribution) and stood out as the most efficient, achieving **150%** of their 2025 revenue target despite the broader market dip.

-- Bravo team maintained consistent target achievements across the years but experienced a gradual decline, from **147%** in 2022 down to **110%** in 2025, which showed shrinking margins.
+- Bravo team maintained consistent target achievements across the years but experienced a gradual decline, from **149.7%** in 2022 down to **114%** in 2025, which showed shrinking margins.

-- Alpha team mirrored this pattern, dropping from 151% in 2022 to 103% in 2025, consistently meeting targets, but with declining year-over-year performance.
+- Alpha team mirrored this pattern, dropping from 153% in 2022 to 109% in 2025, consistently meeting targets, but with declining year-over-year performance.

 ![Team Performance](./Snapshots/Rev_by_team.png)